asciidude/blowjs/DOCS.md

 **NEW_REPLY:** This will fire the `reply` event, which will also return the `Reply` data.\
 **UNFOLLOWED:** This will fire the `unfollow` event, the payload data is once again not converted to the `User` class yet - though it will turn a user.

-## Users
+## User

 ### The user class

-The user class will provide you with all information that is avaliable about the user, replies can only be seen if the user is the client - otherwise the `replies` object will be nullified (why this happens is beyond me).
+The user class will provide you with all information that is avaliable about the user, replies are only available to the client, look at [ClientUser](#ClientUser) to see this

 ```js
 {